antonkvm/sudoku-solver/README.md

 - difficult1: 2279 steps for 58 empty cells
 - difficult2: 76 steps for 47 empty cells
 - notfun: 3330 steps for 62 empty cells
-- skiena_hard: 8522 for 64 empty cells
+- skiena_hard: 8522 steps for 64 empty cells

 > A step is defined as entering a value into a cell and then moving on to the next cell.

-Notice that for the easy puzzles, the algorithm never made a single wrong choice for a cell and never had to backtrack.

 ## Heuristic trade-off

-The performance generally improved when I added new heuristics and optimizations, but interestingly, adding the Least Constraining Value Heuristic resulted in both better and worse performace, depending on the input puzzle.
+The performance generally improved when I added new heuristics and optimizations, but interestingly, adding the Least Constraining Value (LCV) Heuristic resulted in both better and worse performace, depending on the input puzzle.
 This shows that implementing a new heuristic is not a guaranteed improvement for every input, but rather just increases the chance of improvement.
+Kind of like different sorting algorithms have different performances for different inputs.

 | Optimization                | intermediate | difficult2 | notfun | skiena_hard |
 |-----------------------------|:------------:|:----------:|:------:|:-----------:|